wbrowar/adminbar/README.md

 ## Auto Embed
 Using the "Auto Embed" setting will add the Admin Bar to the top of your `<body>` tag.
 Doing it this way will base the "Edit" button off of the current page entry.
 Branding colors will use the color selected through the "Default Color" color picker.

-For more control, or to add the admin bar to multiple entries, use the Twig embed tag, below.
+For more control, or to add the admin bar to multiple entries, use the Twig embed tag, below. _NOTE: using Auto Embed caches Admin Bar automatically, where using the Embed Tag leaves caching up to you._

 ## Embed Options
 Format: `{{ craft.Adminbar.bar(currentEntry, color, type) }}`